Editor's Note: This blog post was has been updated as of July 21st, 2018 - it was originally written on December 15th, 2015.

 I want to get any shaming out of the way.
-This post isn't written to make you feel bad, it's to educate you and give you the information you need to change the bad practices you have in place.
-It's strictly to layout why these actions go against best practices, and to offer you examples as to why having an email marketing platform is key for your business.
+This post wasn't written to make you feel bad, it's to educate you and give you information to help you take your business to the next level, and update your email marketing.

-If you are sending an email to anyone who has not expressly given permission to you to be solicited by you and your business, you are spamming people.
+If you're sending an email to anyone who has not expressly given permission to you to be emailed about your business, you're spamming people.
 Straight up.

 The CAN-SPAM Act of 2003 (which stands for Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003.) was signed into law by President Bush in 2003.
 It was created as the first national standard for commercial e-mail and is now enforced by the Federal Trade Commission (FTC).

-If you are a small business sending out commercial email - which make no mistake if you are talking about something that people obtain through a purchase (art, products, services, etc) than these are commercial emails - it's important that you be fully compliant with the restrictions CAN-SPAM has put on place.
+If you are a small business sending out commercial email - which make no mistake if you are talking about something that people obtain through a purchase (art, products, services, etc.) than these are commercial, transactional emails.

 Some highlights from that CAN-SPAM that you should be practicing within your emails and your business:

-- A visible and operable unsubscribe mechanism is present in all emails.
+A visible and operable unsubscribe mechanism is present in all emails.
 Meaning: You must have a way for recipients of your email to be able to opt out easily: a button, a way to update their subscribe preferences.
 It's not OK to simply say "please reply with Unsubscribe."

-- Consumer opt-out requests are honored within 10 business days.
+Consumer opt-out requests are honored within 10 business days.
 Meaning: When someone unsubscribes you have a limited time period to remove them (if you are legit than your email marketing platform does it automatically when a subscriber unsubscribes).
 You may not add them back again without their consent

-- A legitimate physical address of the publisher and/or advertiser is present.
+A legitimate physical address of the publisher and/or advertiser is present.
 Meaning: Your email must have your business address within your email - this keeps people on the up and up and accountable.

-- A message cannot be sent without an unsubscribe option.
+A message cannot be sent without an unsubscribe option.
 Meaning: If there is no way for people to unsubscribe than you can not send your email.
 See how serious they are about this?
 They say it numerous times!

 First and foremost, it's against the law.
-But really, sending out an unsolicited email not only looks bad because its spam, it also makes your business look unprofessional.
+While it's not really enforced, it doesn't matter because sending out an unsolicited email not only looks bad because it's spam, it also makes your business look unprofessional.

-Sending attachments in a personal email
+2. Sending attachments in a personal email

-Now add that they're annoyed that you sent an email about your business to their inbox that they didn't ask for, and then add an attachment that takes time and energy to open and read the attachment.
+Now add that they're annoyed that you sent an email about your business to their inbox that they didn't ask for, then add that it takes time and energy to open and read the attachment.

-Sending group emails about your business
+3. Sending group emails about your business

 Just stop doing this, period.
 It comes over as so arrogant and thoughtless.

-Solution: Do not ever send a group email to anyone about anything unless it's your family because really who cares what they think.
+Solution: Do not ever send a group email to anyone about anything unless it's your family, because really who cares what they think.
 (I'm kidding!)

-Adding people that did not sign up to your email list
+4. Adding people that did not sign up to your email list

 As a business you want people interested and engaged with your products.
 This is true for your mailing list as well, you want your subscribers to open and click on content you've sent them.

-The best way to grow an email list is to do so slowly and organically, so that the people on your list are really engaged and are the top notch followers of your business or organization."
-Adding people to your mailing list that did not give you permission makes your list weak.
+The best way to grow an email list is to do so slowly and organically, so that the people on your list are really engaged and are the top notch followers of your business or organization.

 Even though someone is a current or past customer of yours, they may not want to receive emails from you.